counternote/counternote/README.md

       ma  ka  da  sa  ja  la  ha  na  ca  za  ta  ga
     ——————————————————————————————————————————————————

+There are reasons to the sequence being in that specific order, but it is difficult to quickly memorize twelve abstract words, so to solidify the order and pronunciation in your head, picture a microphone, two pills, the slammer, a chicken, a block of parmesan, and a clothing label, then say 'mike', 'dose', 'jail', 'hen', 'cheese', 'tag', then:

+    ————————————————————————————————————————————
+      ma-ka  da-sa  ja-la  ha-na  ca-za  ta-ga
+    ————————————————————————————————————————————

+Do that a few times and it becomes hard to forget.

-You’ll notice `ka` and `ca` seem like they might sound the same, but they don’t — `c` is a 'ch' sound in Counternote, always.
+You may have noticed `ka` and `ca` seem like they might sound the same, but they don’t — `c` is a 'ch' sound in Counternote, always.
 The *starts*, the first letter of a Counternote word, always have the same pronunciation, so `ji` and `gi` sound like 'gee' and 'ghee' respectively.

 Uppercase or lowercase, the *starts* are: